Gecazo/contactlist/README.md

 # contactlist

-Python contact book application with tkinter for GUI and SQLite3 database.
+Python contact list application with tkinter for GUI and SQLite3 database.